atmel-maxtouch/mxt-app/README.md

 The i2c-dev interface is documented in the Linux kernel source, in
     Documentation/i2c/dev-interface

-The device must have /dev/i2c-* device support enabled using the CONFIG_I2C_CHARDEV kernel configuration option.

-It is enabled on a system if files /dev/i2c-x are present.
+The I2C debug interface support must be enabled using the `CONFIG_I2C_CHARDEV` kernel configuration option.
+It is enabled on a system if files `/dev/i2c-*` are present.

 To use i2c-dev, provide a device string such as `-d i2c-dev:1-004a`.

+Messages from the maXTouch devices are read by polling.
+If a kernel driver is also present on the system, reading messages on interrupt, then no messages will be received by the tool.
+A workaround is to set T18.COMMAND (byte 1) to 2 "Force the CHG line high (inactive)" so the kernel driver does not receive an interrupt.

 There is no scanning support.
 This is because reading from every possible maXTouch address on every I2C bus might adversely affect some unrelated